SegaraRai/vite-plugin-modular-tailwindcss/README.md

           code: "@tailwind utilities;",
         },
       ],
-      // `excludes`: optional.
+      // `excludes`: Optional.
 The default configuration is shown below.
-      // Specifies the ids (filepaths and virtual modules) to exclude from processing.
+      // Specifies the Rollup IDs (filepaths and virtual modules) that should be excluded from processing.
       excludes: [
         /^\0/,
         /^(?:browser-external|dep|virtual):/,
         /\bnode_modules\b/,
         /\.(?:css|scss|sass|less|styl|stylus|pcss|sss|svg)(?:\?|$)/,
       ],
+      // `globCWD`: Optional.
+The default value is `process.cwd()`.
+      // Specifies the current working directory for glob patterns in the `content` option.
+      // This option affects both the `content` in the layer options and the `content` in the TailwindCSS configuration file.
+      globCWD: process.cwd(),
+      // `allowCircularModules`: optional.
+The default value is `false`.
+      // Specifies whether to allow circular dependencies in module mode layers.
+      allowCircularModules: false,
     }),
   ],
 };